-In planning and performing our audit of the financial statements, we considered UIA's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing an opinion on the effectiveness of UIA's internal control.
+In planning and performing our audit of the financial statements, we considered UIA's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing an opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of UIA's internal control.
 Accordingly we do not express an opinion on the effectiveness of UIA's internal control.